 Handlers

-Handlers in MatrixCtl are used to handle the communication between the server and the Addons or to load config files.
+Handlers in MatrixCtl are used to handle the communication between the server and the Commands or to load config files.

 YAML